Children’s Dental Emergencies

 A broken jaw may be caused by a strong blow to the head.
 Severe blows to the head, especially to children, can be dangerous and even life-threatening.

-Children’s Dental Emergency Management in Moorabbin
+Children’s Dental Emergencies in Moorabbin

 If your child has a dental emergency, please call your Moorabbin dentist as soon as possible.
 We will make sure to accommodate your child and provide an immediate solution.